-AP Source: Rams trade CB Peters to Baltimore for LB Young
+Rams trade Marcus Peters to Ravens, so he’ll play Seahawks at CenturyLink Field again this week

 THOUSAND OAKS, Calif.
-(AP) — A person with knowledge of the situation tells The Associated Press that the Los Angeles Rams have traded cornerback Marcus Peters to the Baltimore Ravens for linebacker Kenny Young and an undisclosed pick in the 2020 draft.
+(AP) — The Los Angeles Rams traded cornerback Marcus Peters to the Baltimore Ravens on Tuesday for linebacker Kenny Young and an undisclosed pick in the 2020 draft.

-The person spoke on condition of anonymity Tuesday because the trade wasn’t finalized.
+Peters, a former Washington Husky, has been a starting cornerback for the Rams since they acquired him from Kansas City before last season.
+The two-time Pro Bowl selection has five interceptions since joining Los Angeles, but his rookie contract expires at the end of this season.

-Peters has been a starting cornerback for the Rams since they acquired him from Kansas City before last season.
-He has five interceptions since joining Los Angeles, but his rookie contract expires at the end of this season.
+Peters will now play the Seahawks twice at CenturyLink Field this season: the Week 5 game Oct.
+3 on Thursday Night Football with the Rams and this Sunday with the Ravens.

 The Rams (3-3) made the move one day after placing Aqib Talib, Peters’ fellow starting cornerback, on injured reserve.

 Young has started three of the Ravens’ five games this season, making 11 tackles.
+The UCLA product fell out of favor in the Ravens’ past two games, sitting as a healthy scratch two weeks ago and playing just six snaps on special teams last weekend against Cincinnati.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL